tesladodger/Fibonacci/README.md

 # Fibonacci

-Calculates the sequence to the nth iteration or up to a certain number
+Calculates the sequence to the nth iteration or up to a certain number.